 In addition to the Ibanez model reviewed here, I have done a round-up of a set of 6 Cutaway Classical Guitars.
 You can review other brands that have a similar cutaway design and see what works for you.

 I also recommend my article about a range of Takamine classical guitars including some electric cutaways.
+I do have an article on the iconic Taylor brand of classical guitars.
+For a broader coverage of popular models, read my 8 Electro Acoustic Guitars.
 You can read about those options too before you settle on any.